themihirr31/Quiz-App/README.md

 Quiz App
 A sophisticated quiz application built with ReactJS that offers an engaging and interactive user experience.
 The app is designed as a single-page application (SPA) with a focus on performance, accessibility, and clean design.
-It is deployed live on Vercel and can be accessed here.
+It is deployed live on Vercel and can be accessed https://quiz-app-alpha-ruddy.vercel.app/.

 Table of Contents
 Overview